-Barbara received her masters in social work with a concentration in advanced social policy from New York University.
-Her passions in the field include social innovation, women's issues, and attachment.
-Barbara has worked intensively with children and their families for over a decade addressing a variety of issues from family dynamics to mental health and Autism.
-She currently works as Program Director of the Bridges to Health (B2H) program at AHRCNYC where she empowers her staff to deliver high-quality, home and community based services to children with disabilities in foster care across the five boroughs.
+Barbara received her master's degree in social work with a concentration in advanced social policy from New York University.
+Her passions in the field include social innovation, women's issues, and trauma.
+Barbara has worked intensively with at-risk children and their families, in their homes and communities, for over a decade.
+She has played a number of roles from advocate and organizer to a practitioner addressing family dynamics, mental health diagnoses and Autism.
+In 2012, Barbara co-founded Project Bond in response to witnessing the unique needs of adoptive and foster families going unmet.

 In 2017, Barbara was a volunteer marshal at the Women's March in DC as part of her ongoing activism for equality.
 Barbara also led a petition for her high school to change their sexual assault policies.
 With over 700 signatures and garnered media attention, the school later enhanced their school policies for the 2017-2018 school year.